TeachBooks/mirror_computational_modelling/book/solid_nonlinear/material_nonlinearity.md

 d = d\left(\kappa\right)
 $$(sn-mn-damage3)

 completing the formulation of the model.
 Since Eq. {eq}`sn-mn-damage3` represents a unique mapping, it suffices to store only $\kappa$ as internal variable in $\balpha$.
-Damage model are used to describe failure of a wide range of materials.
+Damage models are used to describe failure of a wide range of materials.